halekii/TrackerJack-Tutorial/docs/source/quick_start.rst

 #.
 Import the JSON data into Blender

-   * Press 'a' to select all, then press 'x' and click the delet button to clear the default elements.
+   * Press 'a' to select all, then press 'x' and click the *Delete* button to clear the default elements.
-   * Go to the File menu and select "TrackerJack AE Tracking Data (.json)" via the import command.
+   * Go to the File menu and select *TrackerJack AE Tracking Data (.json)* listed by selecting the import command.
    * Locate and select the JSON file exported from After Effects.
 (Adjust settings of panel or use default settings)

     .. image:: images/BL01-Import.gif